laurenrosie/CV/README.md

 ## Lauren Watson

-Having always gravitated towards problem solving and abstraction, I recently graduated from Trinity College Dublin with a BA in Mathematics.
+Having always gravitated towards abstraction and problem solving, I recently graduated from Trinity College Dublin with a BA in Mathematics.
 I subsequently decided to try coding in a new setting, somewhat removed from Mathematics and Statistics (for the moment).